 Ready to take the next step

 Whether you just walked through our doors for the first time or you’re preparing to walk across the stage at Convocation – we’re here for you every step of the way.
 As a Lethbridge College student, you'll be able to access available support whenever and wherever you need it.
 You don't need to look far.
-Stop by the Learning Café, Accessibility Services, Health and Shepell Counselling, and more to get the support you need to succeed.
+Stop by the Learning Café, Accessibility Services, Wellness Services, and more to get the support you need to succeed.
 We are ready to help.

 Lethbridge College isn’t just some place to attend class and get a diploma.
 This is a community.
 Get involved, have fun and make the most of your campus life and your time as a student.

 There's always something going on at Lethbridge College.
 Here are some things we think might interest you.